8rb/Portfolio/README.md

 # Hello! 👋

-My Name is **Rodrigo Ramirez**, and this is the code repository for my web development portfolio.
+My Name is **Rodrigo Ramirez**, and this is the code repository for my Software Engineer Portfolio.

 This portfolio was made using React.js and is a compilation of my most important Front-End projects, mostly Single-Page Application Frameworks/Libraries (React, Vue, Next, Nuxt).